 Taxonomy and Phylogeny

 The genus Rhizopus has the same common name, bread mold, as the entire phylum, Zygomycota, in which it is found.
-The Zygomycota are in the Kingdom Fungi, a group unified by a several characteristics including a filamentous structure, the presence of cell walls formed of the polysaccharide chitin and a lack of cross-walls (i.e. it is coenocytic, see below).
-Molecular evidence supports both the Kingdom Fungi and the Zygomycota phylum, i.e. it is thought to be a good phylogenetic entity.
+The Zygomycota are in the Kingdom Fungi, a group unified by two structural features, a filamentous structure and the presence of cell walls formed of the polysaccharide chitin.
+Within the fungi, the bread molds are one of two groups (the other are the Glomeromycota) that lack of cross-walls (i.e. the filaments are coenocytic) and have a distinctive sexual cycle, see below.
+Molecular evidence supports both the Kingdom Fungi and the Zygomycota phylum, i.e. both are thought to be a good phylogenetic entities.

 Like most fungi, Rhizopus consists of filaments (hyphae) that branch to form a feeding structure, a mycelium.
 All the bread molds, including Rhizopus, are coenocytic, that is, the filaments contain multiple (haploid) nuclei that are not partitioned into individual compartments (cells).
 The hyphae grow from the tip, extending the filaments, and more nuclei are produced as they grow.